-Stranger Things has a lot of mysteries left to unravel, like how exactly Chief Hopper is still alive and in a Soviet prison.
-But Russia isn’t the only other locale—or world—the show could visit in the future.
-It’s going to be moving beyond Hawkins.
-And the series will feature a lot of new characters when it does.
+Stranger Things has a lot of mysteries left to unravel.
+Like how exactly Chief Hopper is still alive and in a Soviet prison.
+But Russia isn’t the only other locale—or world—the show will visit in the future.
+The series is moving beyond Hawkins to California.
+And it will will feature a lot of new characters when it does.
 Here’s everything we know about Stranger Things 4 so far.

 Things are always scary in Hawkins.
 But in season four they’re going to be a real nightmare.
 Freddy Krueger himself, Robert Englund, is joining the show.
 The Nightmare on Elm Street star will be bringing even more terror to the horror series.
-He’ll play Victor Creel.
-Creel is “a disturbed and intimidating man who is imprisoned in a psychiatric hospital for a gruesome murder in the 1950s,” which sound perfect.
-But he’s just one of eight newcomers to the show Netflix announced on Twitter.
+He’ll play Victor Creel, “a disturbed and intimidating man who is imprisoned in a psychiatric hospital for a gruesome murder in the 1950s.”
+Which sounds perfect for Englund.
+But he’s just one of many newcomers to the show Netflix has announced.
 It’s a group that also includes a Game of Throne alum.

 Jamie Campbell Bower aka Peter Ballard is a caring man who works as an orderly at a psychiatric hospital.
 Tired of the brutality he witnesses day after day, will Peter finally take a stand? pic.twitter.com/hUlhKV9pwc— Stranger Things (@Stranger_Things) November 20, 2020

-Finally, the former Jaqen H’ghar, Game of Thrones‘ Tom Wlaschiha, will play Dmitri, “a smart and charming Russian prison guard” who befriends Hopper.
+Other new cast members include Sherman Augustus as Lt.
+Colonel Sullivan, Mason Dye as Hawkins jock Jason Carver, and Nikola Djuricko will star as a Russian smuggler called Yuri.
+The former Jaqen H’ghar, Game of Thrones‘ Tom Wlaschiha, will play Dmitri, “a smart and charming Russian prison guard” who befriends Hopper.
 But just how trustworthy is he?
-You never know with those Faceless Men…